You don’t have to be Julia Child to make your own cookbook

 Consistency is key!
-For example, you can use cups or grams, but don’t confuse the reader by using cups in one recipe and grams in others.
+For example, you can use cups, grams or ounces but don’t confuse the reader by using cups in one recipe and grams in others.
 Or when it comes to using butter and unsalted butter.
 Be consistent!

 Same goes when writing the entire recipe.
 Start with an engaging title, go on with equipment and/ or ingredients.
 Use a logical step by step, easy to read method and a time estimate.
 Season with some serving suggestions and good photography.
 Voila!

 I’d say, this is a vital step when you make your own cookbook.
 It’s of utmost importance to present your dishes in the most delicious way.

 Some food photography tips and tricks:

 - Don’t use stock photos.
 I understand, you might be on a budget and good food photography costs money, but you can shoot your own images even using a smartphone.